jongiddy/cf-dioxus/README.md

 This repo consists of the following directories:

 - `cf-dioxus`: A sample Dioxus project.
 See the site in action at https://cf-dioxus.pages.dev/
-- `cf-dioxus-pages`: Deploy the Dioxus project on Cloudflare Pages (no SSR or API calls).
+- `cf-dioxus-pages`: Deploy the Dioxus project on Cloudflare Pages (no API calls).
-- `cf-dioxus-worker`: Deploy the Dioxus project on Cloudflare Workers (no SSR or API calls) - this corresponds to the Cloudflare Pages deployment.
+- `cf-dioxus-worker`: Deploy the Dioxus project on Cloudflare Workers (no API calls) - this corresponds to the Cloudflare Pages deployment.
 - `cf-dioxus-http-api`: Deploy the Dioxus project on Cloudflare Workers using `http` to serve an API.
 - `cf-dioxus-axum-api`: Deploy the Dioxus project on Cloudflare Workers using `axum` to serve an API.
 - `cf-dioxus-server-fn`: Deploy the Dioxus project on Cloudflare Workers with [server functions](https://dioxuslabs.com/learn/0.6/guides/fullstack/server_functions/).

 Each directory contains instructions on deploying locally for testing and deploying to Cloudflare.

-These deployments use the Dioxus `v0.7.0-rc.3` tag.
+The deployments are tested with Dioxus v0.7.0.
 For other releases, check for a branch in this repo with the required Dioxus version.

-The deployments assume that you have installed the development build of [Dioxus CLI (`dx`)](`cargo install --git https://github.com/DioxusLabs/dioxus --tag v0.7.0-rc.3 dioxus-cli`) and the [Cloudflare Wrangler command (`npx wrangler`)](https://developers.cloudflare.com/workers/wrangler/install-and-update/).
+The deployments assume that you have installed the [Dioxus CLI (`dx`)](https://dioxuslabs.com/learn/0.7/getting_started/) and the [Cloudflare Wrangler command (`npx wrangler`)](https://developers.cloudflare.com/workers/wrangler/install-and-update/).
 There is a `package-lock.json` file in the top-level directory containing the versions of Wrangler and its dependencies with which these deployments are tested.
 The command `npm ci` will install the same versions.